Recently I have been reading more and more on the life and works of Carlos Castaneda.

 In conquering the third enemy, one comes across the fourth and last enemy.

 4) OLD AGE.
 This enemy can be the cruelest of all.
 The one no one can defeat completely but only fight away.
 However if one has lived life conquering each of the previous three enemies, that person can have the peace of knowing that he has become a man of knowledge.
 Someone who has brought a little more light to the world.
 One has become a person who has shown others how to balance life; when to be peaceful, when to fight.
-Someone who knows there is more to life than what is seen and with it fears death no longer.
+Someone who knows there is more to life than what is seen; because of this he fears death no longer.
 When we lose our fear of death, we conquer our last enemy.